 The official spoken language is Spanish, but since 1800 the Garifuna language is widely spoken.
 The Garinagu are the result of inter-marriage among three ethnic groups: the indigenous Indians of the area, the Arawak people from South America, and Africans.

 Quiche is widely spoken in Estor and parts of Livingston since the Quiche Indians inhabit the western part of Izabal.

 Getting to Puerto Barrios from Belize

 Catch a mini-bus to Santa Elena, Flores (about one hour).
 From there you can catch buses headed to San Marcos, disembark at the crossing located at La Ruidosa, and catch a mini-bus or regular bus to Puerto Barrios.
 This is about a five hour trip from Belize.
 Less if you charter a mini-bus or drive yourself.
 Going by road allows you to stop at Rio Dulce in Livingston – a top tourist destination for mariners and those looking for sports fishing, excellent seafood and tranquility.
-Going by boat is shorter – about an hour from Punta Gorda Toledo (see water taxi schedule below).
+Going by boat is shorter – about 2 hours from Punta Gorda Toledo (see water taxi schedule below).
 But you will miss all the scenery and villages and countryside that the road traveler enjoys.

 The return bus trip from Puerto Barrios to Belize is just the reverse.
 Catch the daily bus from Puerto Barrios with destination to Santa Elena in Flores Peten – about four hours.
 From Santa Elena, change bus and catch the bus to Melchor de Mencos on the border with Belize – about one hour.
 From Melchor you can walk across the bridge into Belize and catch a taxi to San Ignacio, Belize about – 15 minutes.